ynigoreyes/TTUACM_Website/README.md

   To add a new page to the server use /routes/index.js

+  Database logic and models can be found in /business_logic

-  If port 8000 doesn't work for you, you may change the port in /bin/www (line 15)
+  If port 80 doesn't work for you, you may change the port in /bin/www (line 15)

-      var port = normalizePort(process.env.PORT || '8000');
+      var port = normalizePort(process.env.PORT || '80');